Agentic Building Blocks: Creating AI Agents with MAX Serve and OpenAI Function Calling

 echo "HUGGING_FACE_HUB_TOKEN=your_hf_token" > .env

-cd max-recipes/max-serve-openai-function-calling
+cd max-serve-openai-function-calling

 Large Language Models (LLMs) are typically used for text-based interactions.
 However, in real-world applications, they often need to interact with APIs, databases, or external tools to fetch real-time information.
 OpenAI's function calling enables an LLM to: